Mellon College of Science

 “If a student believes an academic action is inconsistent with the policies of the college, a student should:

 1. Submit a formal written appeal to the Associate Dean of the college responsible for the decision, with a copy to the dean, requesting review of the action including all relevant materials to substantiate the inconsistency in policy and to support their concerns.
+Appeals are due within 10 days of the date the student is notified of the action.

 2. The Dean of the college, or the dean's designate, will review the appeal and issue a decision and the basis for it within 30 days.